alfredangeline/flask-half-full/README.md

     python3 app.py

 See http://localhost:5000 and watch your serial data stream.

+Note: I had to install libatlas-base-dev to get numpy to work.